perl11/cperl/STATUS.md

 * hash slice consistency, no autovivification as sub args
 * no perl4 `'` package seperator, `'` was illegal with 5.26c, and later not
   expanded to `::` anymore
+* warn when hash keys are changed during iteration, use hashiter;
 * Less m/{}/ Unescaped left brace in regex is deprecated here warnings
 * keep utf8 flag for method names
 * ffi - a builtin foreign function interface